simonwep/openvpn-pihole/README.md

 After this is done you'll find two new folders inside of this repository - the `/openvpn` folder will contain all of your certificates as well as an easy-rsa configuration file.
 `/pihole` will contain the content of `/etc/pihole` and `/etc/dnsmasq.d`.

-> Until [this issue](https://github.com/moby/moby/issues/32582) has been resolved I'll be using mounted host directories for the sake of simplicity.

-If you want to migrate settings or your query-database you can now copy it into the corresponding folder in `/pihole` :)
+If you want to migrate settings or your query-database, you can now copy it into the corresponding folder in `/pihole` :)
+You'll also be able to import your config as usual in the docker dashboard.

-The pihole admin dashboard can only be reached through the vpn.
+The pihole admin dashboard can only be reached through the vpn under [http://pi.hole](http://pi.hole).

+> [!NOTE]
-> If you're using a VPS make sure to open 1194/udp!
+> If you're using a VPS make sure to open `1194/udp`!

 ### Generating `.ovpn` files

+> [!WARNING]
-> Before you generate any client certificate you must update the host in [client configuration](openvpn/config/client.conf).
+> Before you generate any client certificate, you must update the host in [client configuration](openvpn/config/client.conf).
 > This file will be used as base-configuration for each `.ovpn` file!
 You probably at least want to change the IP address to your public one.

 ```sh